 Congresswoman Slaughter strongly believes that elected officials and other public servants should be held to the highest standards.
 For years, Congresswoman Slaughter has taken on the institutions of power that have rigged the system against the average American.
 Anyone who serves as a representative of the American people should be held accountable to the same standards of behavior as the citizens they serve.
 Whether she's opposing Wall Street tycoons who crashed the economy, corporations that cheat their way out of paying taxes, or members of Congress who behave unethically, the congresswoman consistently stands up for what is right.

 - Political Intelligence Transparency: Political intelligence is a $400 million a year industry in which information gleaned from the halls of government is sold to Wall Street to inform investment decisions.
-Congresswoman Slaughter is working hard to pass disclosure and transparency requirements for the political intelligence community.
+Congresswoman Slaughter is working hard to pass disclosure and transparency requirements for the political intelligence industry.
 She believes that constituents didn't send members of Congress to Washington to fill the pockets of hedge fund managers.
 If there was ever a case to show that Wall Street and Capitol Hill have become too cozy, this is it.
 The political intelligence industry is in desperate need of transparency and should register disclosure filings just as the lobbying industry does.

 - Supreme Court Ethics: Many Americans are surprised to learn that, unlike all other federal judges, the justices of the U.S. Supreme Court are not bound by a code of ethics.
 Justices participating in political events and failing to disclose potential conflicts of interest have undermined public confidence in the institution.
 The congresswoman believes that the Supreme Court should adopt its own code of ethics, which would go a long way to restore trust in the justices’ impartiality.
-You can read more about this important issue in an article written by Louise in the Stanford Law and Policy Review here.

 - Campaign Finance Reform: The Supreme Court’s decision in Citizens United v.
 Federal Election Commission overturned a century of legal precedent by holding that unlimited corporate spending in elections was protected by the First Amendment.
 The court’s ruling unleashed a torrent of previously restricted spending by corporations to influence political campaigns.
 Corporations should not have free range to determine elections due to the size of their coffers and fundraising capabilities.
 Congresswoman Slaughter wants to give the power back to the people and change how campaigns are funded.